River Wye

 The state of the River Wye

-Sewage treatment works are the main source of dissolved phosphorus in the river with 64.3 average tonnes of dissolved phosphorus per year found in the river.
+Our research shows that the water industry is indicated as the main reason for failure in the river with 16 sewage overflows discharging 5,228 hours of sewage spilling into the river in 2024.
+Sewage treatment works are the main source of dissolved phosphorus in the river with an average of 64.3 tonnes of dissolved phosphorus found in the river each year.

 The River Meon is just one of the many rivers, lakes and streams at risk in our National Parks.